Political History School Trip to Belfast

 Start your school politics tour of Belfast with a guided walking tour of the city centre covering the history of the Troubles, led by our specialist guides.
 For politics students, we offer a very special educational visit involving a presentation by an Education Officer and a tour of the Stormont Parliament buildings.
 The tour may also include one or more of the following activities: a Q&A session with the MLAs, a talk by Assembly staff or an activity session, such as a mock election.
 Follow this with a visit to the Titanic Quarter.
 The Dockyards in which the ship was built have been preserved and a brand new centre has recently been opened to tell the story of the Titanic, from its birth to its tragic maiden voyage.

-Specifications & Topics Supported
+Specifications & Topics Supported:

 AQA A Level: Unit 1: People, Politics and Participation, Unit 2: Governing Modern Britain, Unit 4B: Ideologies in Action

 Most Popular Activities

-The 1 hour 45 minute tour takes in 12 sites associated with some of the most historically important incidents of that period, all within half a mile of the City Hall, and illustrates their place in the history of Northern Ireland and the stories of the people involved.
-The aim is to allow people to explore the darkest period in Belfast’s recent past, an...
+This walking tour of Belfast lets you take in 12 sites associated with some of the most historically important incidents of the 19th century, all within half a mile of the City Hall, and illustrates their place in the history of Northern Ireland and the stories of the people involved.
+The aim is to allow your students to explore the darkest period in Belfast’s recent past, an...

 Jurys Inn Belfast